 Did you know there are specific types of content that trigger the spam filter?
 When writing email copy, avoid the following:

 - Using too much punctuation (i.e. overuse of exclamation points)

 - Overuse of spam words (free, cheap, bargain, $$$, bonus, urgent, don’t wait!, etc.)

 - HTML errors

-- Make the subject line interesting and relevant – As we mentioned in the point above, you shouldn’t oversell your content.
-But, you should still make your subject line enticing and relevant.
-This will attract more openers and boost your sender reputation.
+- Make the subject line interesting, intriguing, and relevant.
+As mentioned above, you shouldn’t oversell your content.
+But, you should still make your subject line enticing.
+Check out our list of best email subject lines for inspiration.

 5. Make sure the sender is easily recognized as you

-One thing you can do to help is make sure you’re using your business website domain in the sender email address.
-This helps you avoid giving off a sketchy vibe and lets your contacts take you more seriously.
+Use your business website domain in the sender email address.
+This avoids any sketchy vibes and your contacts will take you more seriously.

 When setting the sender name (the name that appears as the sender in the inbox), choose a name that includes your business name in it as well.

 For example, I send our newsletter as “Jeff @ Sendinblue.”
 That way, recipients know that it’s coming from Sendinblue, but with the personal touch that comes with adding my name.
 You can also go with the classic “[Company] Team,” though this isn’t as personable.